fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 I'm probably fifteen or twenty people back from the check-in when Bones slides in behind me---cutting off at least 30 people.
 Nadine, Emma, and Addison join in right behind.
-"Hey E." Bones claps me on the shoulder.
+"Hey E." He claps me on the shoulder.
 "How's it hangin'?"

 "The crutches are a pain in the butt, but otherwise, I'm good."
 After swiping in, we deposit our bags at the first table we find and grab some food.

 "Honestly," says Emma, once we've all returned to the table.
-"I was a little more worried about the first day of classes than they feel worthy of.
+"I feel like I was far too worried about the first day of classes.
+My brother---he graduated a couple of years ago---told me horrible stories about how the professors like to make sure that you hit the ground running each term."

+The upperclassmen exchange glances.
+The pair of them can barely hold in their mirth.

 Chapter Playlist
 ----------------